 - Planning applications for 100 or more dwellings shall be accompanied by a report identifying the demand for school places likely to be generated by the proposal and the capacity of schools in the vicinity to cater for such demand.
 (Objective LUD11) - Each of the two primary school sites designated under this LAP shall measure at least 1.8 hectares and shall each be set aside for the development of a primary school.
+The Post-Primary School, if provided, shall comply with the minimum space requirements of the Dept. of Education and Skills.
+Further to a Material Alteration of the Local Area Plan, the Oldcourt/Gunny Hill School Site designated under this Plan has been increased by 1.2 acres to allow for two primary schools (a third school on the Plan Lands) at this location.
+See Figure 5.3 (Land Use and Density Framework Strategy) for proposed additional school site..
 (Objective LUD12) - All school and childcare development on the Plan Lands shall include for safe queuing and drop-off facilities for vehicles, which should be located to the side of buildings to allow for good street frontage.
 (Objective LUD13)